 This fun and interactive game puts a new spin on alcohol education.
 Using a game wheel, users land on various consequences of alcohol abuse while learning about harm reduction practices.

 Beat the Buzz

-In this game show presentation, students use real game buzzers to answer trivia questions about alcohol prevention.
+In this game show presentation, students use game buzzers to answer trivia questions about alcohol prevention.
 Students will learn about the effects of alcohol on the body, unintended and intended consequences, and methods of harm-reduction to prevent unintended consequences.

 Healthy Sexuality and Relationships

 In this interactive presentation, students submit anonymous sexual health questions that are answered in a non-judgmental and non-threatening atmosphere.
 This presentation is done in the dark to give students more privacy in asking sexual health questions.
 Students can also submit questions prior to the presentation.

 This sexual health program covers sexually transmitted infections, sexual behaviors, and contraception in an interactive presentation using the “Sexual Health Treasure Chest.”
 Students will learn about consent, prevention of sexually transmitted infections (STIs) and pregnancy

 In this interactive presentation that engages students through a number of activities that allows students to learn about different methods of contraception to prevent unintended pregnancy.
 Students will also learn the correct steps in using barrier methods to prevent pregnancy (i.e external (male) condom and internal (female) condom) while also learning about the importance of communication and the role communication has on consent.